icgrp/bert/docs/tutorials/huffman/huffman.md

 #define MEM_RESULT MEM_3

 AMD: need to remove helloworld.c to avoid second main function?

+AMD: need to tell them to set heap size ... and how large it needs to be for hellobert to run?

 **TODO:**
 * Make sure application works with new changes of BERT (readback_Init takes a IDCODE).